The subconvexity problem for Rankin-Selberg and triple product L-functions: bounds for global periods

 \end{defn}

-The control of local periods from below is essentially a local problem (finding for each ramified place $v$ a quantitatively "good" vector for the intertwiner $\Pro^{\pi_v}_{\Pi_v}$), but is also related to the global upper bound.
+The control of local periods from below is essentially a local problem (finding for each ramified place $v$ a quantitatively "good" vector for the intertwiner $\Pro^{\pi_v}_{\Pi_v}$), but the explicit choice of test vectors is also related to the global upper bound.
 We make the following definition: \begin{defn} Given $\vphi_i,\ i=1,2,3$ test vectors of $\pi_i^\rmB$, the feasibility index of $\vPhi=\vphi_2\otimes\vphi_3$ with respect to $\vphi=\vphi_1$ at the place $v$ is defined as